Brutally beaten 4-year-old Flaxmere boy is now conscious and talking

 • PM Jacinda Ardern's message to beaten 4-year-old's silent family members: 'Come forward'

-Foster previously compared the boy's injuries, which were possibly sustained over a prolonged period, to those suffered by James Whakaruru, who was murdered by his stepdad.
+Foster previously compared the boy's injuries, which were possibly sustained over a prolonged period, to those suffered by James Whakaruru, who was murdered by his stepfather.

 He stated they were the worst he had seen in his 30-year career with police.